 Come see what we do best—bring education in a way that is fresh, alive, and perfectly suited for the developmental stages of the children.
 We invite you to take a look inside the Waldorf classrooms because “It Takes a Visit” to really see what distinguishes Waldorf from other schools.

 Tours usually take about 1 hour.
-Contact our Admissions Director at 727-786-8311 or through email at email@example.com to schedule a Tour.
+Contact our Admissions Director at 727-786-8311, admissions firstname.lastname@example.org, or online to schedule a Tour.
 We will make special arrangements for you if you are unable to visit on Thursday.

 Suncoast Waldorf School schedules a number of Open Houses throughout the course of the school year.